 Applethwaite is a charming little village on the southern slopes of Skiddaw and at the beginning of the walks up this well-loved top.
 With Underscar just along the road you can enjoy the bistro or book in for a beauty treatment or pamper day all within strolling distance.

 Threlkeld lies to the immediate east of Keswick…this ever-popular village is home to a couple of well-known pubs especially The Horse and Farrier with its local specialities.
 Footpaths from Threlkeld lead to the top of Blencathra.

 To the south of Keswick, you can enjoy the Borrowdale Valley with its own little villages…Grange in Borrowdale, Seatoller and Seathwaite.
-Visit the Bowder Stone and maybe take a tour of the Honister Slate mine which has its own visitor centre and shop.
-A drive over the much-photographed Ashness Bridge will bring you to the more remote little hamlet of Watendlath which belongs to the National Trust, whilst picturesque Lorton in the Buttermere area offers you a chance to enjoy the western valleys and the dramatic surrounding scenery.
+Visit the Bowder Stone and maybe take a tour of the Honister Slate mine or brave the Via Ferrata, which has its own visitor centre and shop.
+A drive or walk over the much-photographed Ashness Bridge will bring you to the more remote little hamlet of Watendlath which belongs to the National Trust, whilst picturesque Lorton in the Buttermere area offers you a chance to enjoy the western valleys and the dramatic surrounding scenery.

 Borrowdale looking towards Seatoller from Castle Crag quarry

 View our Keswick and North Lakes Cottages here.

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!